xlladdins/xll/docs/Excel4Macros/ADD.BAR.md

 Bar\_num    is the number of a built-in menu bar that you want to restore.
-Use ADD.BAR(bar\_num) to restore an unaltered version of a built-in menu bar after you have made changes to the menu bar\'s menus and commands.
+Use ADD.BAR(bar\_num) to restore an unaltered version of a built-in menu bar after you have made changes to the menu bar's menus and commands.
 See ADD.COMMAND for a list of ID numbers for built-in menu bars.